openforcefield/openff-evaluator/devtools/README.md

 * `conda-envs`: directory containing the YAML file(s) which fully describe Conda Environments, their dependencies, and those dependency provenance's
   * `test_env.yaml`: Simple test environment file with base dependencies.
 Channels are not specified here and therefore respect global Conda configuration
+  * `docs_env.yaml`: Environment used in building docs, both locally and on RTD.